Romain Grosjean

 Grosjean moved to the IndyCar Series in 2021 with Dale Coyne, achieving his maiden pole position and podium at the Grand Prix of Indianapolis.
 He scored several further podiums across the 2022 and 2023 seasons with Andretti.
 After contesting 2024 with Juncos Hollinger, Grosjean moved to sportscar racing with Lamborghini in the IMSA SportsCar Championship.
+In 2026, he returned to the IndyCar Series on a full-time basis for Dale Coyne Racing.

 Early life

 Grosjean was born in Geneva, Switzerland.
 He was born to a Swiss father and a French mother.
 He is the great-grandson of Edgar Brandt, weapon designer and founder of Brandt.
 He is also the grandson of skier Fernand Grosjean, silver medalist in giant slalom at the 1950 World Ski Championship in Aspen.

 Junior racing career

 Grosjean won all ten rounds of the 2003 Formula Lista Junior championship and moved to the French Formula Renault championship for 2004.
 He was seventh in that first season with one win and was champion in 2005 with ten victories.
 He also appeared in the Formula Renault Eurocup and finished on the podium twice in Valencia.
 With his results and potential in the Formula Renault series, Grosjean joined the Renault Driver Development programme for the continuation of his career.